Files / United States

 Document Introduction

-This report provides an in-depth analysis of the "2025 Strategic Plan" released by the U.S. Air Force Sustainment Center (AFSC).
-Serving as the core guide for AFSC's future actions, this document aims to address the complex and ever-changing global security environment.
-By clarifying strategic goals and priorities, it ensures the provision of world-class sustainment capabilities for warfighters.
-The report's core revolves around AFSC's four strategic efforts, systematically explaining how the center prepares for future high-intensity conflicts and great power competition while maintaining existing operational platforms, through technological innovation, process optimization, and industrial base modernization.
+This report provides an in-depth analysis of the "2025 Strategic Plan" released by the United States Air Force Sustainment Center (AFSC).
+Serving as the core guiding document for AFSC's future actions, it aims to address the complex and ever-changing global security environment.
+By defining clear strategic goals and priorities, it ensures the provision of world-class sustainment capabilities for warfighters.
+The report's core revolves around AFSC's four strategic efforts, systematically elaborating on how the center prepares for future high-intensity conflicts and great power competition while maintaining existing operational platforms, through technological innovation, process optimization, and industrial base modernization.

-The report begins by setting the tone with a foreword and strategic framework, highlighting AFSC's core mission of "Forging Readiness, Accelerating Innovation," and its commitment to driving enterprise-wide transformation through the operational philosophy of the "Art of the Possible."
+The report begins by setting the tone with the Preface and Strategic Framework, highlighting AFSC's core mission of forging readiness and accelerating innovation, as well as its commitment to driving institution-wide transformation through the operational philosophy of the "Art of the Possible."
 The document details AFSC's organizational structure, including its subordinate Air Logistics Complexes, Supply Chain Wings, and the newly established Software Directorate, reflecting its integrated sustainment system that combines maintenance, supply chain, and software support.

-The fourth section concerns "Modernize and Posture the Industrial Base."
+The fourth section concerns modernizing and posturing the industrial base.
 The report outlines the modernization plan for the Organic Industrial Base (OIB), including assessing and investing in facilities, equipment, and digital capabilities through the Air Force Depot Infrastructure Optimization Plan (AF DIOP).
-Key points involve capital investment planning, the application of advanced manufacturing technologies (such as additive manufacturing, robotics), and building a "Digital Depot Ecosystem" to achieve enterprise-wide data-driven decision-making and standardized operations through business process transformation (e.g., introducing MRO, ESCAPE systems).
+Key areas involve the Capital Investment Plan, the application of advanced manufacturing technologies (such as additive manufacturing, robotics), and building a digital depot ecosystem.
+This aims to achieve data-driven decision-making and standardized operations across the institution through business process transformation (e.g., introducing MRO, ESCAPE systems).